Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/conditional-auth-scenarios/user-aged-based-template.md

 2. Configure conditional authentication and deploy the **User-Age-Based Authentication Template** for the application.

-   Refer the [Configure conditional authentication for an application](../configure-conditional-auth) guide on configuring conditional authentication with the template.
+   Refer the <a href="../../configure-conditional-auth/">Configure conditional authentication for an application</a> guide on configuring conditional authentication with the template.

 3. Birth Date of the user trying to login needs to be updated using the Asgardeo Myaccount portal.